nathanchapero-creator/lafc-win-analysis/README.md

 # lafc-expected-goals-variance

+### General Summary:
+* This project explores performance variance and individual player impact using a relational data model built in Excel and Power Query.
+By engineering an ETL pipeline to merge 5+ years of disparate team and player datasets, this analysis isolates statistical anomalies and calculates the differential between expected metrics and actual outcomes.
+The final visualizations highlight systemic underlying strengths that were obscured by top-line results, quantifying the hidden impact of a star player's injury-limited season.

 ### What is it?
   * Analysis of Carlos Vela's tenure at Los Angeles Football Club (LAFC), with a special focus on the 2021 MLS season.
   * Does LAFC perform better when Vela plays?